un-shayani/dotstatsuite-docker-compose/README.md

 ##### Setting host of Keycloak service

 You can leave most of the default values (not in production environments!) in case you are planning to use this .Stat Suite installation only from localhost.
-But if you'd like **to access** the .Stat Suite isntallation **from other machines, you have to update KEYCLOAK_HOST** value in the *.env* file to the hostname or ip address of your machine that runs the Keycloak service, e.g.:
+But if you'd like **to access** the .Stat Suite installation **from other machines, you have to update KEYCLOAK_HOST** value in the *.env* file to the hostname or ip address of your machine that runs the Keycloak service, e.g.:

 ```
 KEYCLOAK_HOST=dotstat-demo.myorganization.org